District Director of English/Language Arts: Mrs. Jennifer Toriello, jtoriello@mhrd.org

 ENGLISH 11 CP A/B (EN230/130)

-Grades 11; 5 credits; One Year Required; Prerequisite English 10 CP A/B
+Grades 11; 5 credits; One Year Required; Prerequisite: English 10 CP A/B

 ADVANCED PLACEMENT LITERATURE & COMPOSITION (EN440)

 A major objective of the course is to prepare the student to take the Advanced Placement Examination and to receive recognition for college-level achievement in English Literature and Composition.
 The course offers an intensive study of representative works from several literary genres and periods.
 The focus of the course is on both the study of literature and the practice of analytical writing.
 Critical analysis of poetry, drama, short stories, novels, and essays will be combined with the study of literature to emphasize the resources of language, including but not limited to diction, details, imagery, syntax, and tone.
-Through the course, the student will develop critical standards for the appreciation of literature, the ability to use the modes of discourse, and an understanding of the relationship of literary work to contemporary experience as well as to the times in which it was written.
+The student will develop critical standards for the appreciation of literature, the ability to use the modes of discourse, and an understanding of the relationship of literary work to contemporary experience as well as to the times in which it was written.
 To enroll in this course, students should be recommended by the English Department.
 Students will also complete a mandatory summer reading assignment in preparation for the course of study throughout the school year in addition to the required district-wide summer reading assignment.

 ADVANCED PLACEMENT LANGUAGE & COMPOSITION (EN431)

 A major objective of the course is to prepare the student to take the Advanced Placement Examination and to receive recognition for college-level achievement in English Language and Composition.
-AP English Language and Composition focuses on the art of rhetoric and the effective use of language.
-Students may study novel, short story, autobiography, biography, speeches, satire, and essays in addition to current articles.
-AP students examine how language works to evoke emotion through sophisticated reading and the analysis of words, patterns, and structures that create subtle effects of language.
+This course focuses on the art of rhetoric and the effective use of language.
+Students may study novel, short story, autobiography, biography, speeches, satire, and essays in addition to current event articles.
+Students examine how language works to evoke emotion through sophisticated reading and the analysis of words, patterns, and structures that create subtle effects of language.
 Students learn to write about language descriptively and demonstrate knowledge of grammar conventions and structural patterns, as well as an awareness of connotation and shades of meaning in context.
 Students are prepared to sit for the AP Language and Composition exam, which tests their ability to read critically and to write in the following modes: synthesis, rhetorical analysis, and open argument.
 The content of the AP Language and Composition course provides a more theory-based focus on the process of interpretation and analysis of arguments and the rhetorical situation.
 To enroll in this course, students should be recommended by the English Department.
 Students will also complete a mandatory summer reading assignment in preparation for the course of study throughout the school year in addition to the required district-wide summer reading assignment.

 ENGLISH 12 CP A/B (EN240/140)

-Grade 12; 5 credits; One Year Required; Prerequisite English 11 CP A/B
+Grade 12; 5 credits; One Year Required; Prerequisite: English 11 CP A/B

 ENGLISH 12 SERVICE LEARNING (EN241)

-ENGLISH 12 EXPOSITORY AND CREATIVE WRITING (EN242)
+ENGLISH 12 EXPOSITORY & CREATIVE WRITING WORKSHOP (EN242)

 SUMMER 2023